10 Factors Why Are Asians So Skinny

 10. Transportation

 For me to drive here would have taken me about 5 to 6 times longer than it did walking here.
-People walk a lot, but it doesn’t mean they’re interested in sports.
+People walk often, but it doesn’t mean they’re interested in sports.
 Asian people, in general, don’t do a lot of sports.
 However, a trend is happening these days with these gyms and fitness centers opening up.

-Learn more: Why Do Some Mexicans Look Asian?
+Why Do Some Mexicans Look Asian?